-- One 8-ounce package of brown rice noodles (ramen, udon, or lo mein also work)
+- One 8-ounce package brown rice noodles (ramen, udon, or lo mein also work)

-- 5 ounces shiitake mushrooms (about 7 medium-size mushrooms), stemmed and thinly sliced
+- 5 ounces shiitake mushrooms (about 7 medium), stemmed and thinly sliced

-- 1 cup shelled edamame, frozen or thawed (See note below)
+- 1 cup frozen shelled edamame* (see note below)

 - 2 medium garlic cloves, minced